 Often I hear people confuse the terms S/PDIF and Toslink, S/PDIF is present in both coax and optical.
 Toslink is the digital interface (connection), S/PDIF is the transport method used in both.

-Some of you may have gone years hearing these terms without actually knowing what they meant or what they did to the signal and/or interface.
+Many of these terms are commonly listed on sale ads without a full explanation.
 It was for that reason that I wanted to talk in detail about the data stream from PC to DAC.
 It’s one of the interesting things in DIY audio right now, figuring the best way to get USB to I2S then to the DAC while maintaining maximum quality.
 I would discourage anyone from investing over $300 into a Pink Faun PCI-e card that provides I2S over HDMI.
 In 2013 (when it was released) it was worth it, now there are too many other options for a fraction of the price while maintaining audio quality.

 The Problem: All computing devices—laptops, smartphones, Network Attached Storage devices (NAS drives), media servers, etc.—inherently generate a significant amount of noise and parasitic resonances.
 Additionally, computers contribute a considerable amount of RFI and EMI pollution onto the signal paths—all of which can easily find its way onto your USB cables and into your audio system.
 This noise and interference has many negative effects.
 Noise-compromised digital circuitry increases jitter and packet errors, resulting in distortion that causes a comparatively flat and irritating sound.
 Noise-compromised analog circuitry also damages the sound’s depth, warmth, and resolution.